 If you need immediate assistance for mental health issues, please dial 911 for emergencies.

 If you are in crisis and it is not an emergency, there are several resources for assistance:

 Physical wellness is as important as mental wellness for success in graduate school.

 RecSports has many resources to aid in your physical fitness goals:

-GatorWell offers wellness coaching and nutrition counseling as well as workshops on topics such as:
+GatorWell offers wellness coaching as well as workshops on topics such as:

 An integral part of being a successful scholar and professional is the ability to communicate with, appreciate, and amplify the strengths and perspectives of people from diverse backgrounds.
 These include, but are not limited to:

 Completing your Individual Development Plan (IDP) will help you identify your goals in graduate education and plan your professional development during your training at UF to accomplish your career goals.
 The IDP page provides many helpful tips and resources to help you with this task.

 Effective time management strategies are key to succeeding as a graduate student.